-Companies have the ability to issue new stocks periodically, using the funds raised for various purposes such as supporting their operations, funding new projects, or distributing dividends to shareholders.
-When you invest in stock trading, whether you're an individual investor or part of the retail market, you have the potential to benefit from the growth in a stock's value over time or receive dividends as a form of payment.
+Companies can issue new shares periodically, using the proceeds for operations, new projects, or dividend payments to shareholders.
+When you invest in stocks, whether you're an individual investor or part of the retail market, you can benefit from a stock's growth in value over time or receive dividends.

 For traders, the objective of investing in stocks is to purchase shares in companies that have the potential to perform well in the future.
 The goal is to sell those shares at a profit when their value increases.
-There are several prominent stock indices globally, which include:

 • S&P 500: This index tracks the market capitalization of 500 of the largest companies listed on the US stock exchange.